osoftware/spedn/docs/script.rst

 ====================

-Before developing contracts with Spedn it is worth understanding what they are compiled to and how Bitcoin Cash transactions internally work.
+Before developing contracts with Spedn it is worth understanding what they are compiled to and how Bitcoin (and Bitcoin Cash, eCash, Lotus, Dogecoin, and similar blockchains) transactions internally work.

 There is no spoon...
 ====================

-From a user perspective it's convenient to perceive a Bitcoin Cash address as a kind of account with a balance.
+From a user perspective it's convenient to perceive a Bitcoin address as a kind of account with a balance.
 But this is just a nice abstraction over a mechanism that works in slightly more complicated way.

 There is no account.
 Every transaction contains inputs and outputs.
 An output consists of an amount of bitcoins